Reduction along strong Dirac maps: Dirac reduction

-is simply the restriction of the bundle $L_X$ to $\O$.
-In particular, it has constant rank, and therefore $(\O,\omega)$ is a reduction level of $X$.
-In the special case when $X=\g^*$ is the dual of a Lie algebra and $\O\subset\g^*$ is a coadjoint orbit equipped with the Kirillov--Kostant--Souriau symplectic form $\omega$, the stabilizer subalgebroid is the action Lie algebroid
+where the last equality follows since the inclusion map of a presymplectic leaf is both b-Dirac and f-Dirac \cite[Example 3.5]{bur.cra:05}.
+This distribution always has constant rank, and therefore $(\O,\omega)$ is always a reduction level of $X$.
+In the special case when $X=\g^*$ is the dual of a Lie algebra and $\O$ is a coadjoint orbit with symplectic form $\omega$, the stabilizer subalgebroid is the action Lie algebroid

 \end{example}